 Register Here

 The goal for Walk a Mile is awareness and education.
 We want everyone to have the chance to participate, so registration is COMPLETELY FREE.
-All you have to do is complete the registration seen here under “General Admission”.
+All you have to do is complete the registration seen in the portal right here on our page, and select the option “General Admission”.
 We are excited to see you take on the Walk A Mile challenge!

 Sponsorship